redhillking/cis-windows-image/README.md

 # Windows Server Hardening
-### Pack a windows Server and apply CIS Benchmark Hardening
+### Pack a Microsoft Windows Server© and apply CIS Benchmark Hardening

 #### To run this:
 ```sh